ESGF/esgf-docker/docs/_docs/usage/configuration.md

 The two trust bundles contain the exact same certificates, just in different formats.
 First, the certificates from `certificates/esg_trusted_certificates.tar` are included, if it exists.
-This tar file is as downloaded from an ESGF distribution site, i.e. contains a single directory called `esg_trusted_certificates` containing all the trusted CAs for the federation.
+This tar file can be downloaded from an ESGF distribution site, and should contain a single directory called `esg_trusted_certificates` containing all the trusted CAs for the federation.
 If the SLCS CA is self-signed, it is also added to the trust bundles so that the installation can trust its own certificates.

 The command to create the trust bundles is: